ordina-jworks/ordina-jworks.github.io/_posts/2017-04-04-optimising-performance-of-your-enterprise-angular-application.md

 ---

 This blog post contains best practices that helped us optimise performance of our Enterprise Angular (v2+) Application we created for one of our clients.
-The project has been created in under 6 months with a dedicated team of 7 people of which 4 people are from JWorks (2 frontend, 2 backend) and consists of two Angular Applications that use modules and components from a shared library.
+The project has been created in under 6 months with a dedicated team of 7 people of which 4 people are from the JWorks unit (2 front-end, 2 backend) and consists of two Angular Applications that use modules and components from a shared library.
 The use of Angular Universal does not apply (yet) for this project.

 ### Topics